Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Gravitational Redshift and the Dual One-way Doppler-cancellation Scheme

 According to Einstein's general relativity, a gravitational field can alter the rate of clocks.
-Near a massive body like Earth, a clock at higher altitude runs faster than one at lower altitude, a phenomenon known as gravitational redshift.
-A simple and convenient violation of gravitational redshift can be written as
+In the Earth's gravitational field, a clock at a higher altitude runs faster than one at a lower altitude, giving rise to the gravitational redshift.
+A commonly used phenomenological parametrization of possible deviations from the GR prediction can be written as

-where $\Delta U$ is the difference of gravitational potential, $c$ is the vacuum speed of light , and $\alpha$ describes the departure from the predicted gravitational redshift that vanishes in the GR case.
+where $\Delta U$ is the difference of gravitational potential, $c$ is the vacuum speed of light, and $\alpha$ parametrizes a possible violation of the GR prediction, with $\alpha=0$ in GR.
 This effect can be tested by comparing the frequencies or times of two clocks with electromagnetic signal exchange.
-It can be seen that the greater the gravitational potential difference, the more sensitive it is to the gravitational redshift.
-Satellite-based clocks experience a significant gravitational potential difference relative to ground clocks.
-The configuration of the satellite-ground clock comparison is highly sensitive to the test of gravitational redshift.
-Utilizing state-of-the-art optical atomic clocks, tests of gravitational redshift in such configurations can achieve exceptional precision.
+A larger gravitational-potential difference generally leads to a stronger redshift signature and therefore improves the sensitivity of the test.
+For this reason, satellite-ground clock comparisons provide a particularly favorable configuration for high-precision gravitational-redshift experiments, especially when combined with state-of-the-art optical atomic clocks.

-We consider the dual one-way DCS, as illustrated in Fig. \ref{fig1}.
-In this scheme, the satellite-ground clock comparison using dual one-way frequency transfer links comprises an uplink frequency comparison (red line) and a downlink frequency comparison (blue line).
-Ground clock $A$ and satellite clock $B$ perform frequency comparisons via optical signals.
-The process operates as follows:
+We consider here a dual one-way Doppler cancellation scheme(dual one-way DCS), as illustrated in Fig. \ref{fig1}.
+The term ``dual one-way" denotes two oppositely directed and independently measured one-way links: an uplink (red line) from the ground clock $A$ to the satellite clock $B$, and a downlink (blue line) from the satellite clock $B$ to the ground clock $A$.
+The uplink is received and measured at the onboard clock, whereas the downlink is received and measured at the ground clock.
+Two one-way links yield two sets of data.
+Then, the two data are subsequently combined in post-processing.

-Uplink clock comparison: At coordinate time $t_1$, the ground clock $A$ at position $\boldsymbol{{x}}_{1}$ emits an optical signal with frequency $f_1$.
+For the uplink, at coordinate time $t_1$, the ground clock $A$ at position $\boldsymbol{{x}}_{1}$ emits an optical signal with frequency $f_1$.
 This signal propagates freely through space and is received at coordinate time $t_2$ by satellite clock $B$ at position $\boldsymbol{{x}}_{2}$.
-The satellite clock $B$ measures the received frequency as $f_2$, and records uplink data, $y_{\text{up}}$.
+The satellite clock $B$ measures the received frequency as $f_2$, from which the uplink observable $y_{\text{up}}$ is constructed.